 Today, time is with you.
 But will you be able to continue at the same throughout your life?
 Will your income be the same forever?
 Will you be able to live on your own terms even after you retire?
 Answer these questions –

-Building Block of Financial Planning
+Understanding the Different Types of Financial Planning

+Investment planning is one of the m major types of financial planning.
 Investment should be done in objectives and not products.
 If you are looking for long-term investments, then you may take high exposure of Equity and if your target is nearby, you should go for Debt.
 Investments are done in products which carry a name to itself like Smart Kid Plan, Jeevan Saathi Plan, Komal Jeevan, etc. are beneficial only for the agent or the manufacturer so that they can misguide you.

 Most people carry a myth that Retirement Planning is done if one has taken Pension Plan.
 Retirement Planning is a very vast subject and one has to evaluate factors like expected age, current lifestyle standard, Inflation, etc. It is the biggest component of Financial Planning as Your working period (Accumulation Phase) & Retirement period (Distribution Phase) are almost equal in the current context.